5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 - Only add one `AAPL,ig-platform-id` key for your iGPU model!
 - The `device-id` property is only required if the iGPU model on the CPU is not natively supported by macOS and/or used SMBIOS.
 - `framebuffer-stolenmem` and `framebuffer-fbmem` are only required if you cannot adjust the DVMT-preallocated VRAM to 64MB or higher in the BIOS.
 Usually, they're configured for 32MB of DVMT-preallocated our BIOS which may result in a kernel panic.
-In this case,y you need to add these keys.
+In this case, you need to add these keys.

 ## Empty Framebuffers (for Desktop)
 List of empty Framebuffers for Intel CPUs with on-board graphics.
 For using on-board graphics for computational tasks only (like QuickSync Video, etc.) when a discrete GPU used for displaying graphics.